Polax-Digital/polax-jekyll/index.md

 ---
-title: Home | Polax Digital
+title: Simple tech to increase your sales | Polax Digital
 layout: home
-metadesc: Empowering businesses online through websites, web applications and other digital solutions.
+metadesc: Enhance and empower your business with a beautiful website or application that is easy to use for you and your customers.
+Learn how to sell with our step-by-step plan

 title: Simple tech to increase your sales
 tagline: Enhance and empower your business with a beautiful website or application that is easy to use for you and your customers.
 Learn how to sell with our step-by-step plan